Graduate Student FAQ

-The master’s thesis option involves the student actually writing and defending a thesis just as is traditionally done.
-The project option involves the student doing a project and then presenting their project to their committee rather than writing and defending a thesis.
+The master’s thesis option involves writing and defending a thesis, which is traditional in many master's programs.
+The project option involves doing a project and then presenting their project to their committee, rather than writing and defending a thesis.

 Toggle ItemHow do I upload my ETD?

-ETD’s are uploaded in Grad Progress.
-For detailed instructions on formatting and uploading your ETD go to “Resources” on your Grad Progress page.
+ETDs (Electronic Theses/Dissertations) are uploaded in Grad Progress.
+For detailed instructions on formatting and uploading your ETD, go to “Resources” on your Grad Progress page.

 Toggle ItemWhere can I find the deadlines for graduation, defending and ETD submission?

-Deadlines are posted on our website and in the Grad Handbooks.
-Additionally they are emailed out to all graduate students at the beginning of each semester/term.
+Deadlines are posted in the Grad Handbooks and on the Graduate Resources page here.
+They are also emailed out to all graduate students at the beginning of each semester/term.

 Toggle ItemWhat happens if I don’t meet the ETD deadlines?

-If you don’t get your ETD uploaded and approved by the deadline for the semester, you will not graduate and will have to enroll in an additional semester for at least 2 credits (usually thesis credits).
+If you do not get your ETD uploaded and approved by the deadline for the semester, you will not graduate and will have to enroll in an additional semester for at least 2 credits (usually thesis credits).
 These additional credits are not covered by the department scholarship.

 Toggle ItemHow do I apply for graduation?